solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 # Azure MySQL Developer Guide

-Welcome to **THE** comprehensive guide to developing MySQL based applications on Microsoft Azure!
-The sections in this guide will help you navigate through the typical journey a MySQL developer building cloud-based applications will encounter.
-The guide will start with basics such as how to get started with tools and common helpful resources.
-With a base development environment setup and configured, you will then continue the journey by understanding Azure landing zones and how they can be configured in multiple ways to support MySQL applications.
-Finally, the ultimate goal is for you to successfully deploy a stable, performant MySQL application running securely in Microsoft Azure with cloud best practices such as security and high-availability first and foremost.
-Let's get started. \# Introduction to MySQL

-Choosing a relational database is an important consideration for any application.
-MySQL database is one of the most popular open source database choices, suitable for heavily-utilized enterprise applications.

-## Common Use Cases for MySQL
+Welcome to THE comprehensive guide to developing MySQL based applications on Microsoft Azure!
+Whether you are creating your first production application or improving an existing enterprise system, the guide will take you through the basics of MySQL fundamentals all the way to advanced architecture and design.
+From beginning to end, it is a content journey designed to help ensure your future or existing MySQL systems are performing at their best now and as usage grows.

+![The diagram shows the progression of development evolution in the guide.](media/mysql-journey.png "MySQL Journey")

+The topics and flow contained in this guide cover the advantages of migrating to or leveraging the many valuable Azure cloud services.
+Learn how easy and quick it is to create a useful application backed by Azure Database for MySQL.
+Why waste time building or researching highly available services when you can leverage the vast amount of robust services available in the Azure Marketplace?
+Learn and leverage!

+Every company and project is unique.
+Insightful service descriptions and tool comparisons allow the reader to make choices that fit their environment, system, and budget needs.
+Proven industry architecture examples provide best practice jumpstarts allowing for solid architecture foundations and addressing compliance needs.

+Development teams will understand the best architecture and security practices -- avoiding the problems and costs of poor design.
+They will gain the knowledge to automate builds, package, test, and deliver applications to desired environments.
+Costs related to manual deployment tasks will be reduced or removed.

+Building and deploying an application is not enough.
+The guide will cover how easy it is to monitor system uptime and performance in Azure.
+Administrators will appreciate the realistic and straightforward troubleshooting tips that help keep downtime to a minimum and users happy.

+The ultimate goal for you is to successfully deploy a stable, performant MySQL application running securely in Microsoft Azure using cloud best practices.
+Let's start the journey!

+# Introduction and common use cases for MySQL

+MySQL is a relational database management system based on SQL -- Structured Query Language.
 MySQL supports a rich set of SQL query capabilities and offers excellent performance through storage engines optimized for transactional and non-transactional workloads, in-memory processing, and robust server configuration through modules.
+Customers can use their existing frameworks and languages to ensure that a migration does not disrupt any business activity.
 Consult the [MySQL Documentation](https://dev.mysql.com/doc/refman/8.0/en/features.html) for a more in-depth review of MySQL's features.

-One of the most common uses cases for MySQL databases is web applications.
-Due to MySQL's scalability, popular content management systems, such as [WordPress](https://wordpress.org/) and [Drupal](https://www.drupal.org/) utilize it for persistence.
+One of the most common use cases for MySQL databases is web applications.
+Due to MySQL's scalability, popular content management systems, such as [WordPress](https://wordpress.org/) and [Drupal](https://www.drupal.org/) utilize it for data persistence.
 More broadly, LAMP apps, which integrate Linux, Apache, MySQL, and PHP, leverage scalable web servers, languages, and database engines to serve a large fraction of global web services.

-### Comparison with Other RDBMS Offerings
+## Comparison with Other RDBMS offerings

 Though MySQL has a distinct set of advantages, it competes with a vast number of other relational database offerings.
 Though the emphasis of this guide is operating MySQL on Azure to architect scalable applications, it is important to be aware of other offerings, notably MariaDB.
+MariaDB was forked from the MySQL code base when Oracle purchased MySQL.

 While MariaDB is compatible with the MySQL protocol, the project is not managed by Oracle, and its maintainers claim that this allows them to